The Beano, ‘Numskulls’ (c.1960)

 The first thing to notice about mental images is that they are ‘gappy’.

 You might have formed an image of your mother but be unable to say what colour her dress is in your image.
 There may be no condition in which you have formed an image of the sky above.
-Is it cloudy or dull?
-Until asked, you might have no corelative image detail.
+Is it cloudy or bright?
+Until asked, you might have no correlative image detail.

 Cleave open a head and there is no corresponding ‘picture’ that matches the image.

-Pictures in the head, mental pictures, images are surely found to have a basis in brain activity, but neurons firing and pathways travelled are not pictures, nor are they images – anymore than the binary codes in html are the pictures to which they give rise.
+Pictures in the head, mental pictures, images are surely found to have a basis in brain activity, but neurons firing and pathways travelled are not pictures, nor are they images – anymore than binary codes and html are the pictures to which they give rise.

 The obsession with reductionism – the reduction of higher order mental phenomena to brain states and processes – is a symptom of our age.

-It persists from the early nineteenth century, when it was thought that the curvature of the oputer shkull could be used to diagnose a criminal nature.
+It persists from the early nineteenth century, when it was thought that the curvature of the outer skull could be used to diagnose a criminal nature.
 That theory has been largely debunked, but beware.
-Whilst a recent paper empirically rejecting phrenology as once practiced extends ‘hope’ that further experiment within the skull mightb prove successful.
+Whilst a recent paper empirically rejecting phrenology, as once practiced, extends ‘hope’ that further experiment within the skull might prove successful.